 On the other hand, Tyler ‘Ninja’ Blevins said this is an exaggeration and occurred when he was streaming Fortnite with Drake: “60% of my followers are bots… A full 60% … Only 40% are humans; I found that out yesterday.”
 This may indicate that Ninja only saw about 40 percent of his actual viewers when checking for bot accounts.
 He commented at the time, noting that he thinks they’re probably buying views.

 Lately, it has been relatively easy to gain followers on Twitch since there are more people on the platform due to Covid lockdowns.
 With this rise in real viewers, there have also been a lot of companies that sell fake viewers entering the market.

 How to Tell The Difference Between Real and Fake Viewers?

 The easiest way to tell if a Twitch account is fake is to cross-reference with the bot master list.
 These accounts have been flagged by a third-party tool and are most likely bots.
 For example, some of these fake accounts will be watching 50-40,000 channels simultaneously which is highly suspicious.
 A real viewer will generally only watch 1-2 streams at the same time.

 It is important to ban these accounts from your chat as if a generous viewer chooses to gift subs to your channel you don’t want them to be wasted on a fake bot account.

 Does Twitch Give You Fake Viewers?

 Twitch does not give you fake viewers automatically.
-The majority of fake viewers are just bots that connect to your stream and appear as if they are genuine people.
+The majority of fake viewers are just bots that connect to your live stream and appear as if they are genuine people.
 Some even send scripted messages which can be either positive or negative in nature.
 There are a lot of companies that sell fake viewers although recently Twitch has taken legal action against them in recent months.